 31 Years Ago: Reba McEntire Hits No. 1 With ‘Cathy’s Clown’

-The song, which was the debut single from her platinum-selling ‘Sweet Sixteen’ album, had already been a hit in the pop world for the Everly Brothers, staying at the top of the pop charts for five weeks in 1960.
-But it was McEntire's spin on it, almost 30 years later, that gave it an entirely new life.
+By the time McEntire hit No. 1 with "Cathy's Clown," which was the debut single from her platinum-selling Sweet Sixteen album, it had already been a hit in the pop world, for the Everly Brothers; with them, the song stayed at the top of the pop charts for five weeks in 1960.
+But it was McEntire's spin on it, almost 30 years later, that gave the tune an entirely new life.

-McEntire changed the lyrics to third person for her version.
-“She don't want your lovin' anymore / She don't want your kisses, that's for sure / Why do you let them put you down / And let 'em call you Cathy's Clown?”
+"Cathy's Clown" was originally written in the first person, featuring lines such as "Don't want your love anymore / Don't want your kisses, that's for sure / I die each time / I hear this sound / 'Here he comes.
+That's Cathy's clown.'"
+However, McEntire changed the lyrics to the third person for her version: "She don't want your lovin' anymore / She don't want your kisses, that's for sure / Why do you let them put you down / And let 'em call you Cathy's clown?"

-‘Cathy's Clown’ was the Oklahoma native's 13th No. 1 single, and the only one from ‘Sweet Sixteen’ to land at the top of the charts.
-Actor Bruce Boxleitner appeared in the video as a clown, set in an Old West scene.
+"Cathy's Clown" was the Oklahoma native's 13th No. 1 single, and the only song from Sweet Sixteen to land at the top of the charts.
+Actor Bruce Boxleitner appears in the video as a clown, set in an Old West scene.

-McEntire included the song in several of her compilation albums, including ‘Reba Live’ in 1989, 2005's ‘Reba's Number 1's,’ and ‘Reba's Greatest Hits’ in 2008.
+McEntire included "Cathy's Clown" on several of her compilation albums, including Reba Live in 1989, 2005's Reba's Number 1's and Reba's Greatest Hits in 2008.